Harpejji

-The harpejji (/hɑːrˈpɛdʒiː/ har-PEJ-ee) is an electric stringed musical instrument developed in 2007 by American audio engineer Tim Meeks.
+The harpejji (/hɑːrˈpɛdʒiː/ har-PEJ-ee) is an electric 12-to-24-stringed musical instrument developed in 2007 by American audio engineer Tim Meeks.
 It has been described by its manufacturer as a cross between a piano and a guitar, and by Jacob Collier as a cross between an accordion and a pedal steel guitar.
-The playing surface has a layout arranged in ascending whole tones across strings, and ascending semi-tones as the strings travel away from the player, with the 24-string models featuring a five-octave range from A_{0} to A_{5}.
+The playing surface has a layout arranged in ascending whole tones across strings, and ascending semi-tones as the strings travel away from the player, with the 24-string models featuring a five-octave range from A_{0} to A_{5}, and the 22-stringed M5 also offering a 5 octave range from C1 to C6.
 Harpejjis use an electronic muting system to dampen unfretted strings and minimize the impact of sympathetic vibrations.

 About 500 harpejjis had been made as of 2019.

 The harpejji is a descendant of the StarrBoard which was developed in the 1980s.

 Its name is a portmanteau from "harp" and "arpeggio".

 Technique

-It is primarily played with a two-handed tapping technique.
+The harpejji is primarily played with a two-handed tapping technique.
 It differs from other tapping instruments, such as the Chapman Stick, by way of the orientation of the instrument to the player.
 The instrument rests on a stand like a keyboard, with the strings perpendicular to the player.
 The instrument allows for the musician to use all 10 fingers to fret the strings, and a single hand can cover a two-octave range.
 New techniques for playing the instrument are beginning to surface, such as strumming with a pick.
 Unlike the piano, no formal pedagogy has been established for the harpejji.